 Dorshimer lives in Drexel Hill, PA, with his wife, Deborah, and their son, Geoffrey.

-Dr. Paul Marchetto is in his 13th season with the Eagles.
-Marchetto is an associate professor of Orthopaedic Surgery and vice chairman of the Department of Orthopedic Surgery at Thomas Jefferson University as well as a sports medicine surgeon at Rothman Institute.
+Dr. Paul Marchetto is in his 14th season with the Eagles.
+Marchetto is an associate professor of Orthopaedic Surgery and vice chairman of the Department of Orthopedic Surgery at Sidney Kimmel Medical College at Thomas Jefferson University as well as a sports medicine surgeon at Rothman Institute.

 He completed his orthopaedic residency training at the Albert Einstein Medical Center in Philadelphia and his fellowship in sports medicine at Temple University Hospital.